mindset-dojo/mindset-dojo.github.io/_forms/2025-10-20-four-element-zensei.md

 ## Intention

-The love child of Elemental FEBI™, 4 Patterns, and Simon Says.
+The love child of Elemental FEBI™, Four Patterns, and Simon Says.
 Meant to integrate both left and right brain mode thinking into the body's nervous system.
-This allows one to embody energy agility through practicing the 4 Patterns through motion.
+This allows one to embody energy agility through practicing the Four Patterns through motion.

 ## Experience

 You center with intention to have playful resonance.
 You will relax completely as you will learn your energy edges and limits.
-Following this exercise is a good time to practice 3 Question Reflection.
+Following this exercise is a good time to practice [Three Question Reflection](../three-question-reflection/).

 ## Implementation